 Shares held by the Advisor acquired as payment of the Advisor's management fee will not be subject to the share repurchase plan, including with respect to any repurchase limitations, the Early Repurchase Deduction or the calculation of NAV.
-Our independent directors oversee the repurchase activity of the Advisor and must approve any repurchase request of the Advisor for Class I shares received as payment for the management fee that, when combined with any stockholder repurchase requests submitted through our share purchase plan, would cause us to exceed the monthly and quarterly repurchase limitations of our share repurchase plan, and any such approval must find that the repurchase would not impair our capital or operations and be consistent with the fiduciary duties of our independent directors.
+Notwithstanding the foregoing, our independent directors oversee the repurchase activity of the Advisor, and the approval of our independent directors is required for any repurchase request of the Advisor for Class I shares received as payment for the management fee that, when combined with any stockholder repurchase requests submitted through our share purchase plan, would cause us to exceed the monthly and quarterly repurchase limitations of our share repurchase plan, and any such approval must find that the repurchase would not impair our capital or operations and be consistent with the fiduciary duties of our independent directors.